ory/docs/docs/oathkeeper/sdk/api.md

 {}
 ```

-_GetRuleReader GetRuleReader is a Reader for the GetRule structure._
+_GetRuleReader GetRuleReader GetRuleReader GetRuleReader is a Reader for the
+GetRule structure._

 #### Properties